yamunariver/Az104/unknown.md

+## You have an Azure subscription that contains virtual machines, virtual networks, application gateways, and load balancers.

+You need to monitor the network health of the resources.

+Which Azure service should you use?

+Select only one answer.

+` `

+`Azure Monitor`

+`Azure Network Watcher`

+`Azure Resource Manager`

+`network security groups (NSGs)`

+`Azure Network Watcher provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network.
+Azure Resource Manager is the deployment and management service for Azure.
+Network security groups (NSGs) are used only for security, not monitoring.
+Azure Monitor is used for the HTTP Data Collector API to send log data to Log Analytics.`

 ## You plan to provision an Azure subscription that will contain the following virtual networks:

 VNet1 in the East US Azure region with two subnets